 \subsection{Dyadic description and embeddings}

 In this section, we give a dyadic characterization of our $\Z^{p,q,r}_\beta$-spaces.
-This can be seen as an extension of the dyadic characterization for the $\Z^{p,r}_\beta$-spaces of Amenta, see \cites{Amenta2, AA} and Remark~\ref{rem: comparison of known spaces}.\\ For $k\in \IZ$ we define the set of all dyadic half-open cubes of generation $k$ as
+This can be seen as an extension of the dyadic characterization for the $\Z^{p,r}_\beta$-spaces of Amenta; see \cites{Amenta2, AA} and Remark~\ref{rem: comparison of known spaces}.